FernLeafie/dotfiles/README.md

 # Fern Snowleafie's Dotfiles
 Dotfiles made for both plasma and hyprland, with an amoled theme based on catppuccin mocha
 ## Theme
-A customised version of catppuccin mocha that's made darker combined with the Fira Code font
+A customised version of catppuccin mocha focused on a more amoled aestetic, combined with the Fira Code font

 Generally just a mess
  - Colours - [Catppuccin mocha](https://catppuccin.com/)